ciribob/DCS-JTACAutoLaze/README.md

-# DCS-JTACAutoLaze
+# DCS-JTACAutoLase
-Auto lazes targets in DCS
+Auto lases targets in DCS

-Test mission showing two JTACS who will automatically lase targets for you!
+Test mission showing two JTACS who will automatically lase targets for you.

-All it needs is a mission start trigger with
+All it needs is a mission start trigger with the code below as a DO SCRIPT

-InitSparkleLase('JTAC1', 1688)
+JTACAutoLase('JTAC1', 1688)

 JTAC1 refers to a group containing only one JTAC and the second parameter is the laser code

-Multiple JTACS can be used if you want by just adding more DO Script triggers to the mission start trigger but they must all be in different groups
+Multiple JTACS can be used if you want by just adding more DO Script triggers to the mission start trigger but all JTACS must be in different groups of one vehicle